The Berlin Wall

 Then, on November 9th in 1989, about an hour before midnight, East Germans began pouring into West Berlin after a botched press conference mistakenly informed the public that new regulations concerning round-trip travel to the West would go into effect immediately.
 I remember watching young men and women stand atop the wall on the television screen in my parent’s living room.
 I was eleven years old at the time.
 I did not understand the gravity of what I saw.

 Two months later, in January of 1990, the Stasi5 headquarters in Berlin was overrun by angry protestors.
 The Stasi officers destroyed a billion sheets of paper before they were forced to stop.
 These were the documents they had created over decades of spying and informing on their own people.
 Those billion sheets?
-Estimated to only be 5% of the total6.
+Estimated to be only 5% of the total6.
+Some of the things the protestors found were smell jars where Stasi officers kept the smells of East German residents.

 When my friend and I went to Berlin this past spring, the Berlin Wall was the only thing I had to see.
 I had to place my hands on that cold concrete.
 I needed to see the scars of the city.
 When we arrived at the Wall, I lost my breath.
 To watch people laugh and run, smile and take selfies, the Wall as their backdrop with outstretched hands, fingers poised in the peace sign…it was all so much.
 It was all surreal and unreal.